 \item[(\Sec\ref{sec:local.ramsey.theory})] We review the local Ramsey theory of block subspaces developed by Smythe, i.e. combinatorial properties of \emph{semicoideals} of block subspaces (which Smythe calls \emph{families}).
 We introduce the notion of a \emph{selective} semicoideal of block subspaces, a strengthening of the (p)-property.

-\item[(\Sec\ref{sec:ad.families})] We introduce some definitions and basic results about almost disjoint families of (block) subspaces.
+\item[(\Sec\ref{sec:ad.families})] We introduce some definitions and basic results about almost disjoint families of subspaces.
 We show that $\avec^*$ is uncountable, addressing a remark by Smythe in \cite{S19}.
-We also show that the semicoideal $\H^-(\A)$ is selective for any almost disjoint family $\A$ - the non-requirement for $\A$ to be maximal is crucial in the proof of Theorem \ref{thm:main.full.mad.family} and \ref{thm:cs.mad.family}.
+We also show that the semicoideal $\H^-(\A)$ is selective for any almost disjoint family $\A$ of subspaces --- the non-requirement for $\A$ to be maximal is crucial in the proofs of Theorems \ref{thm:main.full.mad.family} and \ref{thm:cs.mad.family}.